learn-co-students/sinatra-user-auth-v-000/README.md

 First things first, let's set up our root path and our home page.

-* Open up `app/controllers/application_controller.rb` and checkout the `get '/'` route.
+* Open up `app/controllers/application_controller.rb` and check out the `get '/'` route.
 This route should render the `app/views/home.erb` page with the following code:

 ```ruby
 erb :'/home'